wesjrock/contracorona/README.md

 MUSIC
 --------------------------------------------------
-You can find all the songs at my soundcloud account: https://soundcloud.com/wes_tiozzo
+You can listen to the songs at my soundcloud account: https://soundcloud.com/wes_tiozzo